matthewvannicola/premortem-ai/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-PreMortem AI is an automated, deterministic pre-mortem engine that identifies failure scenarios before a project begins.
-It converts free-form project descriptions into a structured, end-to-end risk package—complete with discovery, scoring, mitigation strategies, themes, and an executive summary.
+PreMortem AI is an automated, deterministic pre-mortem engine that identifies failure scenarios *before* a project begins.

+It transforms free-form project descriptions into a structured, end-to-end risk intelligence package — including discovery, scoring, mitigation strategies, thematic analysis, and an executive-ready summary.

-The system is designed for engineering teams, product organizations, and enterprise environments that need consistent, auditable, machine-readable risk intelligence.
+Designed and built as a production-grade GenAI system, PreMortem AI emphesizes auditability, deterministic outputs, and governed reasoning to enable consistent and repeatable decision-making, making it suitable for engineering teams, product organizations, and enterprise environments where reliability and traceability are a non-negotiable.

 ---